naitikmundra/Money-Pipes/README.md

 );
 ```
 Also make sure you have python installed.
+In main.py file
+`app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql://root:@localhost/moneypipes'
+`
+CHANGE THIS LINE ACCORDING TO YOURN NEEDS root  to your mysql username after :passwordhere leve blank after: for no password leave `@localhost/moneypipes` the same
 If you are still unable to run, You can chek the basic html//css frontend code in the Templates folder or simply check functionality at  https://naitikmundra18.pythonanywhere.com